osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

 does not ensure content segregation.
 This means that instead of serving a self-contained application from a single bundle, it is possible to mix content from different bundles together in a composed application.
-As above, the static files are shipped in the `/static` directory, but this time, instead of using a directory corresponding to the PID of the bundle, you use virtually any other name that is appropriate to your application.
+As above, the static files are shipped in the `/static` directory, but this time, instead of using a directory corresponding to the BSN of the bundle, you use virtually any other name that is appropriate to your application.

 For example, given two bundles com.acme.foo and com.acme.bar: